NHNguyen94/dsp_restaurant_tips/README.md

 make create-admin-airflow
 copy content of example_cfg_for_airflow.cfg into airflow.cfg

-Note: Because the webserver and scheduler must be run in 2 seperated terminals, so we need to export AIRFLOW_HOME=$(pwd) in each terminal, otherwise, it will link to root export AIRFLOW_HOME=$(pwd) make run-webserver
+Note: Because the webserver and scheduler must be run in 2 seperated terminals, so we need to export AIRFLOW_HOME to the pwd in each terminal, otherwise, it will link to root export AIRFLOW_HOME=$(pwd) make run-webserver